-Why to set up Configuration File in Git?
+Why set up Configuration File in Git?

 As we install Git in our system, the configuration file takes default values for some of the fields.
-This means Git starts by setting same files to every user.
+This means Git starts by setting the same files for every user.
 Although many of these values are default and are kept that way, but the personal ones should not.
 This creates a conflict in the identity of the programmer among the team about which we will see through an example in this section.
 So when you first start Git, the common default files (that are common to every user) are searched inside the /etc/gitconfig file of the Git.
 Once these are set, Git has to see the files specific to a particular user.
 These specific files are available under ~/.gitconfig or ~/.config/git/config file.
-The specific file include your username, your name etc.
+The specific file includes your username, your name, etc.

 Visit your Git Bash and type the following command to see the personal Configuration Settings.